 I can also go for long periods of time without feeling any inclination to write poetry at all, something I’ve always felt annoyed by but considered a pretty standard experience amongst creative writers.
 However, after reading somewhere a few years ago that to properly harness my creative powers I should be writing at least a paragraph every day in a dedicated journal, I began to wonder if perhaps I wasn’t being as productive as I could be.

 And so I tried to be more ‘literary,’ buying myself pretty notebooks and fountain pens, and setting aside time at the end of each day to write beautifully composed passages in elegant handwriting.
-Rather than helping, though, this turned out to be more of a hindrance than a help to my writing process, as I found myself spending more time focusing on when and how I was writing than thinking about the ideas themselves.
+Rather than helping, though, this turned out to be more of a hindrance to my writing process, as I found myself spending more time focusing on when and how I was writing than thinking about the ideas themselves.

 Then I started to wonder if it could simply be the case that there are different ways of working.
 Returning to my disorganised ways, I realised that the answer to this question is of course yes.
 And to dispell the myth of there being a ‘right’ way of working that will suit everyone, I got in touch with a range of creatives working in various fields to find out how the process works for them.